OXID-eSales/graphql-base-module/docs/install.rst

 Activation
 ----------

-Now you need to activate the modules, either via OXID eShop admin or CLI.
+Now you need to activate the modules, either via OXID eShop administration area or the CLI:

 .. code-block:: bash